 - 1. The bachelor study programmes have a four-year curriculum (240 study credits) divided into a propaedeutic year (60 study credits) and a three-year main phase (180 credits).
 The graduation phase is part of the main phase. - 2.
 The associate degree programme Technical Production has a two-year duration (120 study credits). - 3.
 All bachelor study programmes are offered on a full-time basis. - 4.
 Education is divided per year into semesters.
 A semester consists of different subjects. - 5.
 The contents of the individual subjects, including the study load in hours, the learning goals, work forms, compulsory study material and manner of assessment, is outlined in the study guide of the relevant study programme or specialization or in a formal supplementary document. - 6.
 The language of instruction for the study programmes is Dutch.
-International students must be able to read, write and speak Dutch at a B2 level according to the European Reference Framework.
-The following specializations are exceptions: Modern Theatre Dance and SNDO (School for New Dance Development), for which English is the prescribed language.
-The specializations National Ballet Academy and Expanded Contemporary Dance are bilingual.
-For students of the English-language programmes, the aspirant student's proficiency in English will be assessed during the selection procedure.
-A student must be able to express him/her-self fluently in accordance with level B2 of the European Reference Framework.
-For students of the bilingual programmes, the same guideline applies for one of the twee languages (Dutch or English)
+The following specializations are exceptions: Modern Theatre Dance and SNDO (School for New Dance Development), where, because of the international population and